Fertility Test is for both men and women. Test assesses 15 hormones associated with fertility are

 - Want to assess your fertility status

-COMMON HORMONE-RELATED CAUSES OF FEMALE INFERTILITY:
+HORMONAL CAUSES OF INFERTILITY:

 PCOS (POLYCYSTIC OVARY SYNDROME)

 PCOS affects between 6% and 15% of women during their reproductive years.
 PCOS is a common cause of ovulation problems, weight issues, and miscarriages.
-Once PCOS is recognized and treated, many women are able to become pregnant.
+Once PCOS is recognised and treated, many women are able to become pregnant.

 LOW EGG RESERVE